 Once you do this one time, you won’t have to do it again.
 Simply make sure that you use the consequence and follow through immediately.

-Again, while this can be extremely boring and tedious for a parent, it is much more so for your son or daughter.
-It’s imperative to remember that it is the consequence that follows immediately after their behavior that effectively teaches them, not your repeated requests, prodding or encouragement.
+Again, while this can be tedious for a parent, it is much more so for your son or daughter.
+It’s imperative to remember that it is the consequence that follows immediately after their behavior that effectively teaches them, not your repeated requests, prodding, or encouragement.
 This only makes things worse.

 NOTE: In situations such as Disney World or another all-day activity, it’s not necessary to walk out.
 Instead, go to a “time out” area, and allow plenty of time for the difficult child to understand that they are missing fun stuff while their siblings are enjoying it all.
 If you want to show you are really serious (and I suggest you do), go back to the car and sit there until all is calm.
 You will only have to do it once, maybe twice.
 The rest will be smooth sailing!